raedatoui/cup-housing/README.md

 ### Using grunt command
 * run `grunt data` and the data files will uploaded to the server

-### Using watcher
+### Using grunt watcher
+#### Start the watcher
 * run `grunt watch` starts to watch changes to the __assets/data__ directory

+#### Iterative edits and uploads
+* open and edit any of the files in __assets/data__
-* any changes will automatically start the upload of the data files to the server
+* any changes to made on any file will automatically start the upload of the data files to the server
+* this process is triggered as soon as file as saved
+* reload the site and check that data is updated
+* rinse and repeat from step 2